ONSdigital/gdhi_adj/README.md

 A key driver of this smoothing is the **granularity of the proxy data**.
-For instance, the **GDHI apportionment** for a component like rental income might use 'total number of dwellings' as its LSOA-level proxy.
+For instance, the **GDHI apportionment** for a component like rental income might use "total number of dwellings" as its LSOA-level proxy.
 This proxy *cannot* differentiate between a high-rent luxury apartment and a low-rent social housing unit *within that same LSOA*.